-Brian B. Gilmer, MD US Ski Team, Team Physician Swift Institute Physician Phone: 775-507-4668
+Brian B. Gilmer, MD US Ski Team, Team Physician Swift Institute Physician

+Phone: 775-507-4668

-- If you need additional pain medication you may take Tylenol - 500 650 mg every 6 hours.
-Do not take more than 3000 mg in a 24-hour period!
-Common side effects of the pain medication are: - NAUSEA: To decrease nausea, take these medications with food. - DROWSINESS: Do not drive a car or operate machinery. - ITCHING: You may take Benadryl to alleviate any itching. - CONSTIPATION: To decrease constipation, use stool over-the-counter softeners remedies (Mineral Oil, Milk of Magnesia, etc).
+- o If you think you will require a refill on your medication, you MUST do so during our regular weekday office hours. - If you need additional pain medication you may take Tylenol 500 650 mg every 6 hours.
+Do not take more than 3000mg in a 24-hour period! - Common side effects of the pain medication are: - NAUSEA: To decrease nausea, take these medications with food. - DROWSINESS: Do not drive a car or operate machinery. - ITCHING: You may take Benadryl to alleviate any itching. - CONSTIPATION: To decrease constipation, use stool over-the-counter softeners remedies (Mineral Oil, Milk of Magnesia, etc).
 Also avoid bananas, rice, apples, toast, or yogurt...as these foods can make you constipated.
-Getting up and moving around also helps with constipation and "waking up" your intestinal tract. - Anti-inflammatory medications (Aleve, Ibuprofen, Naproxen, etc.) should not be taken after surgery until cleared by Dr. Gilmer.
+Getting up and moving around also helps with constipation and "waking up" your intestinal - Anti-inflammatory medications (Aleve, Ibuprofen, Naproxen, etc.) should not be taken after surgery until cleared by Dr. Gilmer.